Verosoph/Django-Docker/README.md

 ## 6. Start the service automatically after server-reboot

-On the server in de directory
+on the server in the directory
 ```
 cd /etc/systemd/system
 ```